chibicode/chibicode-2018/src/pages/posts/bad-and-better-applies-to-yourself-too/index.md

 And my personality flaws manifest themselves in my words and actions over and over again.
 Every time that happens, I get the feeling that I'd always be vain for the rest of my life.

 **But**: Looking back at my old conversation logs, I also know that I'm less pretentious than my younger self from 5 years ago.
 I'm not humble, but more modest than before.
+I still make sweeping statements and generalizations, out of my lack of knowledge, kindness, and self confidence, but less frequently so.

-Of course, I am improving at much, much slower rate than countries in Africa.
+Of course, as an individual, I am improving at much, much slower rate than countries in Africa.
 Nonetheless, *personality wise, I'm both bad and better* today.

 **Conclusion:** I think "bad and better" is a good framework to reflect on your weaknesses. *Your weaknesses are not something you should be proud of, because they're bad, but they're also not something you should dread too much about, as long as they're getting better.*